 The south campus is located in Hardeeville and houses Hardeeville Elementary School, a K-5 school and Hardeeville-Ridgeland Middle School, a 6-8 school.
 The overall configuration of the district is two elementary schools, one middle school, one high school, and one alternative school.
 The system provides college and career support through offerings at the Beaufort-Jasper Academy for Career Excellence (BJ-ACE) for sophomores, juniors, and seniors.
 BJACE offers 14 different vocational programs, and all programs focus on producing students who are qualified either to attend college or begin their careers.

-JCSD is governed by a nine-member Board of Trustees.
+JCSD is governed by a nine-member Board of Education.
 During April of 2015, U.S. District Court Judge Richard Gergel of Charleston approved a plan to redistrict the school board to address compliance issues with the “one person, one vote” requirement due to population growth in some areas of the county.
 The redistricting resulted in a split of districts 6 and 7.
-A special election was scheduled on September 22, 2015.
+A special election was scheduled for September 22, 2015.
 The election resulted in four new members joining five incumbents.

 JCSD has three Title I and three Priority Schools (Ridgeland Elementary, Hardeeville Elementary, and Middle School) and two Priority Schools (Hardeeville Elementary and Ridgeland-Hardeeville High School).
 All schools have been challenged with high teacher and administrator turnover and low student performance on State Performance Assessments.
 There has been a concerted effort on the part of the district and stakeholders to increase parental involvement and volunteer services.
 A growing number of volunteers from communities throughout Jasper County and a large population of the Sun City retirement community are being recruited and will be placed in our schools and Community Outreach Programs to provide a variety of services to our students and parents.

 To accelerate student performance and ensure they are college and career ready, JCSD continues to evaluate its educational practices, resources, governance, and student services to determine areas of strengths and challenges.
 Structures and programs are being put in place to move the district forward.
 The following are a few of our current priorities: